GOP senators release list of Obama officials in latest effort to undermine Russia probe - Local News 8

 Grenell asked the NSA for the information to be declassified in early May, according to Nakasone’s memo, and Grenell declassified the information on May 8.
 He provided it to Johnson and Grassley on Wednesday after they requested it a day earlier.
 The senators said in a statement that the officials identified “should confirm whether they reviewed this information, why they asked for it and what they did with it.”

-The officials included in the declassified memo who made unmasking requests include Obama’s White House chief of staff Denis McDonough, then-Director of National Intelligence James Clapper, then-FBI Director James Comey, then-US Ambassador to the United Nations Samantha Power, then-CIA Director John Brennan and Biden.
+The officials included in the declassified memo who made unmasking requests include Clapper, Obama’s White House chief of staff Denis McDonough, then-FBI Director James Comey, then-US Ambassador to the United Nations Samantha Power, then-CIA Director John Brennan and Biden.
 Some of these officials, like Power, have already testified about unmasking before the House Intelligence Committee in 2017 and 2018.
 CNN has sought comment from the officials listed in the report.

 “I do not remember anything like that,” John Tefft, the former US Ambassador to Russia, told CNN when asked about being on the list Senate Republicans released Wednesday.
 Tefft said he was always very careful not to get involved in the Flynn matter, and did not recall any unmasking request he made unrelated to Flynn during that time.
 He was never contacted by ODNI or Senate Republicans about being on the list, he said.

-Note: This story has been updated with additional developments and reaction.